Syphilis: Signs, symptoms and treatment

-- It can be spread through contact with syphilis sores and passed on while kissing or having unprotected sex.
+It can be spread through contact with syphilis sores and passed on while kissing or having unprotected sex.

-Syphilis is a tricky infection in that half of those infected might never show symptoms but it's really important to watch out for them as the infection develops in three stages.
+Half of those infected might never show symptoms but it's really important to watch out for them as the infection develops in three stages.

 There's no difference in symptoms for men and women.